-Our co-ordinators will ensure that you leave the programme with an excellent understanding of all activities and issues related to conservation management, African wildlife, important conservation issues and sustainable community development.
+Our volunteer guides will ensure that you leave the programme with an excellent understanding of all activities and issues related to conservation management, African wildlife, important conservation issues and sustainable community development.

 You will be thoroughly briefed before each activity, particularly regarding the importance of the activity, and aspects related to safety precautions, as well as ethical and respectful conduct during activities.

-Nakavango Volunteers will enjoy entertaining and interesting lectures on various topics, either delivered by our highly knowledgeable and qualified co-ordinators and reserve manager, or guest speakers.
+Nakavango Volunteers will enjoy entertaining and interesting lectures on various topics, either delivered by our highly knowledgeable and qualified volunteer guides and reserve manager, or guest speakers.
 You will also receive practical education throughout all activities.

 The conservation management practices you will assist with are all vital to the success of the game reserve and may include: